 How can one plant species have so many positive impacts on human health and longevity, with seemingly no harmful side effects?

-As scientists dig for the answers to these questions, they discovered an unknown physiological system that appears to be the core unit of the healing, health, and longevity of every human (and almost every animal, even tiny nematodes):
+As scientists dig for the answers to these questions, they discovered an unknown physiological system.
+This system appears to be the core unit of the healing, health, and longevity of every human: the ECS (endocannabinoid system).

 What Is the Endocannabinoid System?